 If your baby is formula-fed they should no longer need night feedings at this age, which is great news!
 If your baby is breastfed, although a few may still need a feeding until a year old, many will be able to make it through the full 11-12 hours, so we recommend at least attempting to night-wean.
 Here are the top tips for helping your older baby sleep through the night.

 1. Schedule, schedule, schedule – I know I must sound like a broken record by now, but this is really important, parents.
 And it can be a balance, but we want to continue to avoid overtiredness while giving baby enough awake time between naps.
-At this age we start to see 3-4 hours before naps and bedtime.
+At this age, we start to see 3-4 hours before naps and bedtime.

 2. Feedings – Again, babies this age are still going through a very rapid rate of development, and active babies are hungry babies 🙂 At this age it may be necessary to add a daytime feeding or two to keep up with their needs, especially if they’ve recently become more active.

-Sleeping through the night may seem like distant dream, but it doesn’t have to be!
+Sleeping through the night may seem like a distant dream, but it doesn’t have to be!
 If you are dreaming of a full night’s sleep, and don’t know how to get there, we are here to help.
 Our team of expert, compassionate sleep consultants is ready and waiting to work with you on your child’s sleep.
-Connect with a consultant today, and she will create a Personalized Sleep Plan® that’s unique to your child, and accounts for factors like your kiddo’s temperament and your parenting goals.
+Connect with a consultant today, and she will create a Personalized Sleep Plan® that’s unique to your child and accounts for factors like your kiddo’s temperament and your parenting goals.

 Browse our list of consultation package options here.